How I’ve Let Go of Delight

 Let me break that down a little.

 I’ll start with Results.
 This equation has a lot to do with big data, data analytics and information visualization.
 The first question is: Can I even get the answer I need from this analysis?
 More interesting questions include: How good are the results?
 How many different types of analysis can I do?
-But Results could just as easily apply to accomplishing a task, or in its most torqued form, upleveling on a game.
+But Results could just as easily apply to accomplishing a task or even upleveling on a game.
 Clearly the richer the Results, the higher the Satisfaction.

-Effort is fairly straight forward.
+Effort is fairly straightforward.
 The less effort, the more Satisfaction.
 In fact, mathematically, satisfaction approaches infinity when the effort approaches zero.
 How true!
 In the case of information visualization, the less effort required to manipulate the visualization, the greater the satisfaction.
-Good visualizations take advantage of the thousands of parallel processors sitting at the back of our eyeballs.
 When data patterns are displayed appropriately, the analyst requires virtually no effort to gain insight.
-Very high satisfaction.

 The two right-hand terms work together: no matter how good the results, if the effort is too large, satisfaction will always be low.
 Paradoxically and obversely, no matter how poor the results, if there is virtually no effort, satisfaction will be high.